 Can you open the dishwasher while it's running?

 Yes you can open the dishwasher when it is running.
-During the wash cycle, spray arms will stop working as soon as you open the door to prevent flodding.
-However, we do not recommend opening the door during drying cycle as it effects drying performance adversely.
+During the wash cycle, spray arms will stop working as soon as you open the door.
+This prevents flooding.
+However, we do not recommend opening the door during the drying cycle as it adversely affects drying performance.

 Does Samsung have a leak detection system?

-Yes, Samsung has basic level leak detection system.
-I.e. dishwasher is capable of detecting water in the basin below the tub.
-Once moisture is detected in the basin your Samsung dishwasher will throw an error code LC.
-It is usually pretty simple to remedy this issue just read to manual for help or contact the manufacturer for assitance.
+Yes, Samsung has a basic level leak detection system.
+The dishwasher is capable of detecting water in the basin below the tub.
+Once moisture is detected in the basin, your Samsung dishwasher will display the error code "LC".
+It is usually pretty simple to remedy this issue by reading the manual or contacting Samsung for assistance.

 Do Samsung dishwashers come in black stainless steel?

-Yes, Samsung dishwasher do come in fingerprint resistant black stainless steel which compliments rest of the kitchen appliances with their tone of color.
+Yes, Samsung dishwashers do come in fingerprint resistant black stainless steel which compliments rest of the kitchen appliances in the same tone of color.